icebreaker-fpga/icebreaker-litex-examples/c-riscv-blink/README.md

-Welcome to the example code for litex riscv soc on iCEBreaker.
+Welcome to the C example code for LiteX RISC-V SOC on iCEBreaker.

 ## Install